flytbase/flytdocs/source/docs/FlytOS/Hardware_setup.rst

 ..
 FlytConsole comes pre-packaged in FlytOS (a web-based drone configuration utility).
 To enable access to vehicle, WiFi-dongle must be installed onboard the ODROID-XU4.

-Below is a hardware setup youtube video for Pixhawk + ODROID-XU4 covering all the necessary information.
+Below is a hardware setup youtube video for Pixhawk + ODROID-XU4 covering all the necessary information, including WiFi-enabling the ODROID.

 |br|